 - No traditional playground, but kids will enjoy wandering the trails.

-- Free parking in the structure off Civic Center Drive (more parking on the other side of the library near shops).
+- Free parking for in the structure off Civic Center Drive (more parking on the other side of the library near shops).
 You can also park near the dog park along Avocado where there are spaces reserved for park use.

 - Restrooms inside the library